jonkavana/Programming-and-Scripting-EOY-Project/README.md

 According to the [Encyclopaedia Brittanica](https://www.britannica.com/biography/Ronald-Aylmer-Fisher "Encyclopaedia Brittanica") Sir Ronald Fisher was a British statistician, most commonly known for his development of statistical procedures.
 Fisher graduated from Cambridge in 1912, being awarded a B.A. in astronomy, which amongst other aspeccts, focused on the mathematical components of the discipline.

 In 1936, he published, what would become one of his most cited works, entitled "The use of multiple measurements in taxonomic problems", retrieved from [Wiley Online Library](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").

+ However, upon reviewing the material for this project, the data set is sometimes refered to as the Ansderson dataset.
+Accordign to Fisher himserlf, [Wiley Online Library]( https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library") Dr. Anderson is the man who performed the recording of the measurements on the Iris species.

 Before undertaking any detailed primary or secondary analysis,there are some high level observations that can be taken from the material ahead of time.